tuguzD/obsidian-plug-in-pack/README.md

 - [Double Click Tab](https://github.com/Quorafind/Obsidian-Double-Click-Tab) – double-click a tab with a modifier key, moving it to new side pane/window (or just close it)
 - [Homepage](https://github.com/mirnovov/obsidian-homepage) – set any note as a "landing" page that will be opened when app launches and/or all tabs are closed
 - [Beautitab](https://github.com/andrewmcgivery/obsidian-beautitab) – replace empty "New tab" with a page containing background, search bar, recent notes/bookmarks
+- ~~[Rich Foot](https://github.com/jparkerweb/rich-foot) – display backlinks, outlinks, and created/modified dates in a footer of any note (unless ignored)~~
+  - disabled (for now) due to a "flickering" conflict with "Hover Editor" plugin

 ### 📄 View *chosen file* faster
 - [Mouse Navigation](https://github.com/hobeom/obsidian-mouse-navigation) – use gestures while pressing `RMB`: scroll note to top/bottom, navigate forward/backward